Create this dancing heart garland with some paper, watercolor and a heart punch in no time at all. It makes a fun little Valentine’s Day card!

 I used some relatively thick water color paper and some gouache (which is similar to watercolors).
 Gouache in tubes is great because it’s very easy to blend and create gorgeous vibrant colors.
 Plus it lasts forever, these are the same tubes I used in calligraphy class in college 15 years ago…maybe I need to use them more often.

-If you love hearts, then you need to check out this Valentine’s Day Table Runner craft tutorial!
+If you love hearts, then you need to check out these other craft ideas-

 On a flat surface, lay out your paper.
 Use a thick brush dipped in water and wet the entire paper.
 Put a pea size small amount of gouache on a plate or palette and mix it with approximately a tablespoon of water.
 Use the smaller foam brush to paint stripes across the surface of the wet paper.
 You should see the paint fan out on to the wet surface.
 Continue to paint until you see the results you desire.
 Set aside to dry.
 When dry, repeat the painting process on the other side.